A History of the Azores

 midnights reading Barlow’s Vision of Columbus

-under a July, full buck moon.
+under a July buck moon.
 His phrasing stinks,

-the rhyme is slack and he abhors the anarchists!--
+the rhyme is slack and he abhors anarchists,

-as an excuse to oppress the unforgotten dead,
+as an excuse to trample on the unforgotten dead,

 yet in the end there’s promise for our politicians.